Henry Smith, video game developer-wizard

 Henry Smith is one of the smartest people I’ve ever met.
 He tries to deny it, but his seemingly endless supply of ideas, creations and inventions, not to mention his razor-sharp wit, does little to support his argument.

-Even then, as a teenager, Henry had an obvious thirst for challenge and a strong desire to blaze his own trail.
+Even then, as a teenager, he had an obvious thirst for challenge and a strong desire to blaze his own trail.
 Example: Our math teacher often included a bonus question on quizzes, which was always much more challenging than the rest of the test.
 So of course that was the question Henry tackled first.
 Then, if he had time after demolishing the equation, he’d get through the rest of the test.
 Marks weren’t terribly important to him (although that didn’t interfere with him winning provincial academic awards and stealing the show at science fairs).
 He was more concerned with exploring new things than conforming to standards.

 But truth be told, his indie career began many years ago and even more miles away.
-It started with a bright, curious little boy living in England, whose father worked in artificial intelligence (AI) and always had a computer on hand, and whose mother’s creative flair was deeply infectious…
+It started with a bright, curious little boy living in England, whose father worked in artificial intelligence and always had a computer on hand, and whose mother’s creative flair was deeply infectious…

 Sleight of hand